loz/dockerdev/readme.md

 this should have your docker host working with your local ssh key

+## dockit command

+Docker development is made easier with a tool called dockit.
+This allows you to build images and run commands quickly, and also setup a number of default items to the runs using the custom rc file.

+### build an image

+    dockit build

+This will build and tag a container for the current folder's Dockerfile, named on the current folder for convention

+### run commands using the image

+    dockit run bundle exec rake -T

+The above example runs a rails rake task list in the image which was build for the current folder.
+This will run in interactive mode, so it will not return until the process completes.

+### run image in the background

+    dockit start bundle exec rails s

+The above example starts a rails server, and start runs this in daemon mode.
+The container will have the name of the image.

+### stopping running services

+This is simply done by stop

+    dockit stop

+### viewing logs of the running service

+    dockit watch

+This will watch and continue to tail the logs of the container

+### restarting the service

+To restart based on a change you can stop and rebuild it..

+    dockit respin

+This will stop, build and start again

 ## .dockitrc

 You can set default arguments for dockit runs and starts which apply when starting containers.